 Expert Feeding Tips

-• Watch for any signs of allergies such as itching or loose stools.
+- Observe the presence of allergies like itching or loose stools.

 FAQs: